 The cost of attendance at Vermont Law School is based on the amount needed to meet direct institutional costs and provide a moderate allowance for living expenses for a nine or 12-month academic year.
 Individual living and personal expenses may vary and costs in excess of the established allowances will have to be met from other sources.
 It should also be noted that the cost of attendance is related to your status as a student and cannot be increased to accommodate financial obligations beyond that status.
 The total of scholarship, loan, and work study funds that you receive cannot be more than the total Cost of Attendance.
 The Financial Aid Office has set student budgets that represent the amount of tuition and fees needed to attend Vermont Law School.
 Additional amounts are built into a student's budget to represent estimated expenses for health insurance, books, a modest cost of living allowance, including rent, utilities, food, and personal care expenses.
+Students are expected to live within the bottom line of the budget for the time period covered by their budget.
 Student living expenses are covered by the student expense budget only while they are actively attending classes.